 In many cases, the use of starch as a dry strength additive is already at a limit and increasing the dosage is neither effective nor economical.

 “In many cases, the use of starch as a dry strength additive is already at a limit and increasing the dosage is neither effective nor economical.
-Starch slows down sheet dewatering, which leads to a decrease in machine productivity or an increase in energy consumption.”
+Starch slows down sheet dewatering and drying, which lead to a decrease in machine productivity or an increase in energy consumption.”